open/close all folders

 - Villainous Valor

 - Unwitting Pawn: Both Soulcatcher and the Company trick him several times.
+Luckily the Lady was already aware of this.

 The HowlerA small wizard dressed in rags with an uncontrollable need to howl all the time.
 Best at controlling the flying carpets that the Taken ride on.
 Older than The Lady, he seems to have more lives than a cat.